Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 • The leading killer of Americans is heart disease but it’s not out of your control

-• Those who are overweight can follow a healthy weight loss plan and everyone can abide by a healthy heart diet menu
+• Those who are overweight can follow a weight loss plan and everyone can abide by a healthy heart diet menu

 • Remember to watch your sodium, trans fat and saturated fats intake.
 These are the primary culprits in your cholesterol level